ChrisPenner/mad-props/README.md

 .9....4..|]
 ```

-A Sudoku is a constraint satisfaction problem, the "constraints" are that each of the numbers 1-9 are represented in each row, column and 3x3 grid. `Props` allows us to create `PVars` a.k.a.
-Propagator Variables. `PVars` represent a piece of information in our problem which is 'unknown' but has some relationship with other variables.
-To convert Sudoku into a propagator problem we can make a new `PVar` for each cell, the `PVar` will contain either all possible values from 1-9; or ONLY the value which is specified in the puzzle.
-We use a Set to indicate the possibilities, but you can really use almost any container you like inside a `PVar`.
+Sudoku is a constraint satisfaction problem, the "constraints" are that each of the numbers 1-9 are represented in each row, column and 3x3 grid.

 ```haskell
 txtToBoard :: [String] -> [[S.Set Int]]